Hugonauts/Jamf-Filevault/Filevault-Setup-README.md

 I created this to be utilized by our deployment team when providing an end user a new computer.
 Can be heavily modified.

+All 3 of these scripts can be made into 1 shell script if you so desire.
+I've split them up for ease of understanding.

 # Filevault-Setup-Solution-Automated